RLGym/rlgym.github.io/docs/documentation/reward_functions/common_rewards/ball_to_goal_rewards.md

 liu_distance = LiuDistancePlayerToBallReward()
 ```

-1. Initializes by checking which team the player is on to direct which goal is our objective
+1. Determine which team the player is on, and set the target goal as the objective.
-2. Computes a normalized distance between the balls current position, and the position of the objective goal, subtracted by (height of back of net - back wall of net height + ball radius)
+2. Compute the normalized distance between the position of the ball, and the center of the opponent's goal.
+Note that the point returned is in the center of the net, shifted to the back wall inside the net, such that the distance between the ball and the objective can never be zero.

 ```python
 dist = np.linalg.norm(state.ball.position - objective) - (BACK_NET_Y - BACK_WALL_Y + BALL_RADIUS)
 ```

-3. returns distance raised to distance \*\* (-0.5 / max ball speed)
+3. Return e^(-distance*0.5 / max_ball_speed)

 ```python
 return np.exp(-0.5 * dist / BALL_MAX_SPEED)
 ```

-this helps to the reward get larger as the distance between ball and goal gets smaller
+This results in an exponential curve which is at its maximum when the ball is closest to the center of the net.

 ## [Velocity Ball To Goal Reward](https://github.com/lucas-emery/rocket-league-gym/blob/7f07bfa980b84eea11627939dd7d7b1689efcfa7/rlgym/utils/reward_functions/common_rewards/ball_goal_rewards.py#L29)